-Cosens Bay Waterfall in Kalamalka Lake Provincial Park
+Cosens Bay Waterfall in Kalamalka Lake Provincial Park, BC

 Over the last few years, Cosens Bay Waterfall has become more well known, but it still retains a lot of its anonymity.
 Every time we’ve visited, we’ve had the waterfall to ourselves.